AnjaBasara/menu/README.md

 ### Configuration

-After cloning the repository, copy the `.env.example` file to `.env` and populate these fields:
+After cloning the repository, copy the `.env.example` file to a new file called `.env` and populate these fields:

 * CURRENCY_LAYER_API_KEY - with the API key of your CurrencyLayer account
 * MAIL_USERNAME - your Gmail email address
 * MAIL_PASSWORD - your Google account app password

-To configure the GBP order confirmation email recipient(s), go to `mail.php` (located inside the config directory) and add the email addresses inside the `to` array.
+To configure the GBP order confirmation email recipient(s), go to `config/mail.php` and add the email addresses inside the `to` array (located at the end of the said file).

 ### Running the Dockerized application